Alternative Names: Johnstone's hole, The gripes

 Suggested Experience: Open Water and up.

-Travel directions: Drive along A1 and take the turnoff for Dunbar.
+Travel directions: Drive along the A1 and take the turnoff for Dunbar.
 Follow signs to Harbour.

 Parking directions: Parking in and around the harbour, best over the harbour bridge, with less of a walk.